Springhill, Nova Scotia

 Springhill is a community located in central Cumberland County, Nova Scotia, Canada.

-The community was founded as "Springhill Mines."
+The community was founded as "Springhill Mines".
 Coal mining led to economic growth, with its incorporation as a town in 1889.
 The mines in the Springhill coalfield were established in the 19th century, and by the early 1880s were being worked by the Cumberland Coal & Railway Company Ltd. and the Springhill & Parrsboro Coal & Railway Company Ltd. These entities merged in 1884 to form the Cumberland Railway & Coal Company Ltd., which its investors sold in 1910 to the industrial conglomerate Dominion Coal Company Ltd. (DOMCO).
 All coal mining had ceased in the area by the early 1970s.
 The community is famous for both the Springhill Mining Disaster and being the childhood home of international recording star Anne Murray, who is honoured by the Anne Murray Centre, a popular tourist attraction.

-As of 2015 the mine properties, among the deepest in the world, with the No. 2 mine reaching 14,300 feet.
-Now filled with water, provide Springhill's industrial park with geothermal heating.
-Geothermal energy from the waters of the abandoned mines are capable of providing heating and cooling for large buildings through the use of heat pumps.
+As of 2015 the mine properties, among the deepest in the world with the No. 2 mine reaching 14,300 feet, are filled with water.
+They provide Springhill's industrial park with geothermal heating.
+Geothermal energy from the waters of the abandoned mines is capable of providing heating and cooling for large buildings through the use of heat pumps.
 Because the water in a mine circulates by convection, shallow wells produce water of a temperature significantly higher than groundwater of the same depth.

 In 2015 the Town of Springhill amalgamated into the Municipality of the County of Cumberland.

 Anne Murray Centre

-The Anne Murray Centre showcases the incredible life and times of Springhill's internationally acclaimed songstress Anne Murray.
-Here visitors can step into the remarkable story of this Canadian icon and take an intimate look at her humble beginnings, flight to fame, and enduring contributions to the world of music.
+The Anne Murray Centre showcases the life and times of Springhill's internationally acclaimed songstress Anne Murray.
+Visitors can step into the story of this Canadian icon and take an intimate look at her humble beginnings, flight to fame, and enduring contributions to the world of music.

-Canadian music icon Anne Murray was born and raised in Springhill, Nova Scotia.
+Murray was born and raised in Springhill, Nova Scotia.
 Her father, James Carson Murray, was the Springhill town doctor for many years.
 Her mother, Marion Margaret Murray, was a registered nurse who focused her life on raising her family and community charity work.
-The Dr. Carson & Marion Murray Community Centre is named after her parents and is a short distance from the Anne Murray Centre which hosts an annual summer event and fundraiser that attracts tourists from around the globe.
+The Dr. Carson & Marion Murray Community Centre is named after her parents and is a short distance from the Anne Murray Centre, which hosts an annual summer event and fundraiser that attracts tourists from around the globe.

 Her musical accomplishments in pop, country, and adult contemporary music include albums selling over 55 million copies worldwide.
 Murray has received four Grammys, a record 24 Junos, three American Music Awards, and three Canadian Country Music Association Awards.
 The Anne Murray Centre in Springhill offers a mini-recording studio to record your own duet, a gift shop, memorabilia and other artifacts spanning the 40 year music career of Anne Murray.